Dijetlo/Restful_AI/README.md

 Execution String: /path/to/your/python3.6/binaries webserver36.py

 ### Goals:
-- Micros service Dev/Ops tool that retains idempotency and is aplicable to the widest number of use cases.
+- Micro service Dev/Ops tool that retains idempotency and is aplicable to the widest number of use cases.
 See wiki